YashKerkar0135/My-Portfolio-Landing-Page/README.md

 Its my portfolion made using HTML and CSS.

-In this project, I have included my Resume, the projects which i done, testimonials
+In this project, I have included my Resume, the projects which i have done, testimonials, contact form and an about page.